CT56567/pleasy/README.md

 to setup the server.
 Once the server is setup you need to add your production server details to pl.yml.
 You will then be able to push up your site to the server, eg 'pl prodow d9'.
 'Prodow' stands for PRODuction OverWrite,

+To pull down the site use 'pl proddown d9' and this will download and install the site to stg_d9.

 Opencourse (ocrepo): A repo for just the code for opencourse (dev environment)